 "Johan En De Alverman", a Flemish children's show featuring a white man dressed as a Native American character.

 Little House on the Prairie ran in the 1970s and early 1980s.
 The show's aesops are a hybrid of good country living and 1970s values.
-In the show, it was not polite to make fun of poor people, but it was okay to punch a girl in the face if she said or did something you didn't like — and there was no consequence for doing so.
+In the show, it's not polite to make fun of poor people, but it's okay to punch a girl in the face if she says or does something you don't like — and there is no consequence for doing so.

-Love Thy Neighbour was screened on British TV at about the same time (early 1970s), a jolly sit-com for all the family.
-The premise for this laugh-fest was that a West Indian couple moved in next door to a white couple, the male half of whom was somewhat intolerant of black people and who expressed his tolerance in throwaway epithetic one-word descriptions of his darker-skinned neighbour.
-The West Indian had an equally colourful set of words for his white neighbour, and much hilarity ensued as the odd couple were generally thrown together in comedic and instructional situations where they each realised they needed the other's help to get out of deep doodoo.
-Meanwhile the two wives just got on with it and were friends over the back fence.
-While not completely as horrendous as it's been painted and in some respects wickedly funny, it could never, ever, be commissioned or broadcast today... examples exist on YouTube if you want to judge for yourself.
+Love Thy Neighbour was aired on British TV in the 1970s as a jolly sitcom for all the family.
+The premise for this laugh-fest is that a West Indian couple has moved in next door to a white couple, the male half of whom is rather intolerant of black people and who expresses his tolerance in throwaway epithetic one-word descriptions of his darker-skinned neighbour.
+The West Indian has an equally colourful set of words for his white neighbour, and much hilarity ensues as the odd couple are generally thrown together in comedic and instructional situations where they each realise they need the other's help to get out of deep doodoo.
+Meanwhile, the two wives just get on with it and are friends over the back fence.
+While not as completely horrendous as it's been painted and in some respects wickedly funny, it could never, ever be commissioned or broadcast today.
+Examples exist on YouTube if you want to judge for yourself.
 (Or, if you really dare, on DVD...)

-Malcolm in the Middle was a series in the 90s that had a massively dysfunctional family (immature father, overbearing mother, the youngest and oldest brother causing destruction and mayhem inside and outside the home, and the middle child who gets ignored, tormented at school, and sometimes joins in on the antics of the other brothers).
-What would have been seen as hilarious and possibly normal for some people back then would have people in today's time wondering why no one had called social services on the parents.
+The series has a massively dysfunctional family (immature father, overbearing mother, the youngest and oldest brother causing destruction and mayhem inside and outside the home, and the middle child who gets ignored, tormented at school, and sometimes joins in on the antics of the other brothers).
+What was seen as hilarious and possibly normal for some people back then would have people in today's time wondering why no one ever calls social services on the parents.